nexxeln/nexxel.dev/src/pages/faq.md

 ### What theme do you use?

-I use [Kanagawa](https://github.com/rebelot/kanagawa.nvim) for Neovim and Alacritty, and [poimandres](https://marketplace.visualstudio.com/items?itemName=pmndrs.pmndrs) for VSCode.
+I use [Mellow](https://github.com/kvrohit/mellow.nvim) for Neovim and Alacritty, and [Serendipity](https://marketplace.visualstudio.com/items?itemName=wicked-labs.wvsc-serendipity) for VSCode.

 <br />

 ### What font do you use for coding?

-I use [Hack](https://github.com/source-foundry/Hack) (also being used in this website) for my terminal and [Dank Mono](https://dank.sh) for coding.
+I use [Hack](https://github.com/source-foundry/Hack) (also being used in this website for code blocks).

 <br />